CosmicBagel/dotfiles/README.md

 it working will require the vscode unity plugin, which means you'll have to install vscode (the Microsoft version, as its not accessible in the open source version).

+You'll need to create symlinks from the game saves in onedrive to their appropriate locations on disk, see save_locations.md in 'Game Saves'